-▶ Review the Game Court and explain its importance relative to game play.
+Review the Game Court and explain its importance relative to game play.
 Walk the players around the court and explain the significance of each part - backboard, rim, backcourt, frontcourt, baseline, center court, free throw line, mid court, 3-point line, etc. Supplemental material can be found in the NBA Coaching Manual (Basketball Court Markings).
 KNOW THECOURT DRILL: On the whistle, shout a location on the court and the players have to run to the different parts of the basketball court.

-▶ Tell players that they will be doing some drills to improve their physical development.
+Tell players that they will be doing some drills to improve their physical development.
 So much of basketball is about hand and eye coordination, the drill that will be done today will help them address this and to better control their bodies on the basketball court.
 Numerous exercises are provided in the table below.
 Select a minimum of 8 drills, using the entire 15 minutes for this activity.
 Additional drills may be found in the FIBA manual chapter 6.2.

 Drills for Physical Development - Hand and Eye Coordination 1.
-Walk on heels, tip- toe, inside and outside of foot 6.
-Walk holding ball between ankles 11.
-Run, kicking backwards, holding ball behind back 2.
-Walking forward or running forward, reverse walking, sideways, around or in the middle of the court, holding the ball high, 7.
-Walk holding the ball with the hands, roll it without letting go around body, squeeze it, throw it 12.
-Hold ball between ankles: raise lower limbs and sitting down, move ball to right and left low, behind the back 3.
-Walking or running, pass the ball around the head, the trunk, lower limbs, push it forwards, upwards 8.
-Standing up, legs apart, hold ball high: bend waist and touch right foot and left foot with ball 13.Bend arms to touch chest with the ball and back 4.
-Run with knees high, holding ball in front 9.
-Crawling: carry ball between ankles, under tummy, roll over ball 14.
-Sitting down, raise legs and pass ball under knees 5.
-Lying on tummy, dribble with right hand, then left hand 10.
-Raise ball high, let it drop and bounce on ground, touch it with head, shoulders knee, foot 15.Ball on ground: try to "lift" it by tapping with one hand
+Walk on heels, tip- toe, 6.
+Walk holding ball between 11.
+Run, kicking backwards, inside and outside of foot ankles holding ball behind back 2.
+Walking forward or 7.
+Walk holding the ball with 12.
+Hold ball between ankles: running forward, reverse the hands, roll it without raise lower limbs and sitting walking, sideways, around letting go around body, down, move ball to right and or in the middle of the squeeze it, throw it left court, holding the ball high, low, behind the back 3.
+Walking or running, pass 8.
+Standing up, legs apart, 13.Bend arms to touch chest the ball around the head, hold ball high: bend waist with the ball and back the trunk, lower limbs, push and touch right foot and left it forwards, upwards foot with ball 4.
+Run with knees high, 9.
+Crawling: carry ball 14.
+Sitting down, raise legs and holding ball in front between ankles, under pass ball under knees tummy, roll over ball 5.
+Lying on tummy, dribble 10.
+Raise ball high, let it drop 15.Ball on ground: try to "lift" it with right hand, then left and bounce on ground, by tapping with one hand hand touch it with head, shoulders knee, foot

-▶ Make sure that your players utilize the break efficiently.
+- (5 minutes) - Make sure that your players utilize the break efficiently.
 Players must stay hydrated, especially if conditions outside are warm.
 You may even need to incorporate unanticipated breaks into training sessions.
 As a coach, you should use break efficiently as well.
-Take this time to grab a player or two who maybe had an issue grasping or understanding a drill or concept - encourage them, improve their form or explain the concept.
+Take this time to grab a player or two who maybe had an issue grasping or understanding a drill or concept encourage them, improve their form or explain the concept.
 Never waste opportunities to teach and to provide positive encouragement.

-▶ Tell the players that the next training session will focus on Footwork.
-Along with hand and eye coordination, footwork is another key component that you as a coach need to emphasize each and every training session.
+- (15 minutes) - Tell the players that the next training session will focus on Footwork.
+Along with hand and eye coordination, footwork is another key component that you as a coach need to emphasise each and every training session.
 The element to focus on now is a jump stop.
 When teaching a jump stop, make sure that the players are low and in a balanced, athletic stance.
-Feet should be shoulder-width apart with knees bent.
+Feet should be shoulderwidth apart with knees bent.

-▶ JUMP STOP DRILL: Place players into five lines (number of lines can be adjusted) starting on the baseline.
+JUMP STOP DRILL: Place players into five lines (number of lines can be adjusted) starting on the baseline.
 Players jog three steps and then jump stop, hold for two seconds and then repeat; players jump stop to half court and then back.
 The drill is not a race; special attention should be paid to correct form and staying low.
 Supplemental material can be found in the NBA Coaching Manual (Footwork).